 When the news media need experts on bankruptcy law, it’s not unusual for Mr. Wishman to get a call and to appear on camera.
 This was the case in July of 2011 when Fox News LA did a story on the Dodgers then recent Chapter 11 reorganization filing.
 As a featured television expert, Mr. Wishman correctly predicted that the owners of the franchise would be forced to sell the baseball team in a bankruptcy auction setting.

-Mr. Wishman is an active member professional associations related to his practice including the Los Angeles Bankruptcy Forum and the National Association of Consumer Bankruptcy Attorneys.
+Mr. Wishman is an active member professional associations related to his practice including the Los Angeles Bankruptcy Forum.
 He also taught bankruptcy law from 1987-1989 as an Instructor at the Santa Monica College Paralegal School.